Treespunking/Treespunking/README.md

 I design and deploy microservices architectures with **FastAPI, Docker, and API Gateway**, ensuring seamless communication, scalability, and maintainability.

 📊 **Data Engineering & Pipelines**
-From **ETL workflows with Prefect & Airflow** to **real-time streaming with Kafka, Spark, and Iceberg**, I orchestrate end-to-end pipelines that transform raw data into analytics-ready datasets.
+From **ETL workflows with dbt, Prefect & Airflow** to **real-time streaming with Kafka, Spark, and Iceberg**, I orchestrate end-to-end pipelines that transform raw data into analytics-ready datasets.

 🗄️ **Databases & Storage**
 Experienced with **PostgreSQL, MongoDB, Weaviate, and AWS S3**, I optimize both structured and unstructured data storage and retrieval.